Gouraud shading: Linear vs. hyperbolic interpolation

 Gouraud's original paper described linear color interpolation.
-In 1992, Blinn published an efficient algorithm for hyperbolic interpolation that is used in GPUs as a perspective correct alternative to linear interpolation.
+In 1992, James F. Blinn published an efficient algorithm for hyperbolic interpolation that is used in GPUs as a perspective correct alternative to linear interpolation.
 Both the linear and hyperbolic variants of interpolation of colors from vertices to pixels are commonly called "Gouraud shading".

 Mach bands

 Any linear interpolation of intensity causes derivative discontinuities which triggers Mach bands, a common visual artifact of Gouraud shading.